Is it possible to use only breathing to lower your blood pressure – instantly?

 (It uses a patented “Interactive Respiratory Pacing” technology, which takes advantage of your body’s natural tendency to follow “outside” rhythms).

 - Your blood vessels are “relaxed” and less constricted

-- Your nervous system is relaxed
+- The nervous system is relaxed

-- Your blood pressure naturally decreases
+- Blood pressure naturally decreases

 Used daily, this small device is a safe and effective way to use breathing techniques to reduce your blood pressure.